gilons/square1-blog/README.md

 It's built with a mobile-first design in mind.
 It's SPA. navigation is mainly handled using vue-router.

-## Prerequisits
-### PHP8:
-The project runs on laravel 8.12 and this version of laravel works only with php8

-### composer.phar or composer2.0

 ## Running project
 Assuming that we are a linux environment.